-Plus500 and CMC Markets are top online brokers in 2021 with excellent trading experiences.
+Plus500 and CMC Markets are top online brokers with excellent trading experiences.
 Plus500 is a trustworthy broker with licenses from the MAS, ASIC, and FCA.
 It offers professional trading tools and platforms.
 It has limited educational data, which is why we recommend it for experienced investors.

 |Broker Name||Plus500||CMC Markets|